 When you're living with a child who has attention deficit hyperactivity disorder (ADHD), you already know that each day has its own challenges and rewards.
 How you deal with your child's ADHD is a very personal decision.
 Choosing to medicate or not medicate can be controversial, but no matter which side of the fence you're on, there are other changes you can make that may help ease the symptoms associated with the condition.

 ADHD is a childhood disorder that is very common, and it can continue to show up as kids get older.
-Some hallmark behaviors include hyperactivity, difficulty focusing mentally and paying attention, and trouble controlling behavior.
+Some hallmark behaviors include hyperactivity, difficulty focusing mentally to pay attention, and trouble controlling behavior.

 There are three levels of ADHD: predominantly hyperactive-impulsive, predominantly inattentive, and combined hyperactive-impulsive and inattentive.
 No one has pinpointed what causes ADHD, although genetics may play a large role.
 Environmental factors may also play a role, like nutrition.